-• air quality (volatile emissions and dust) assessment relating to contamination

-- assessment of impacts on groundwater from contaminated sites

-- contaminant fate and transport
+- air quality (volatile emissions and dust) assessment relating to contamination - assessment of impacts on groundwater from contaminated sites - contaminant fate and transport

 - environmental chemistry

 - environmental sampling

 - environmental toxicology

 - geology

 - human health and ecological risk assessment relating to contamination

 - human toxicology

 - hydrogeology

 - identification of contaminants of concern from past industrial land uses

 - work health and safety relating to contamination

-- remediation technologies and geo-technology
+- · remediation technologies and geo-technology

 - soil science

 - statutory and environmental planning.

 Australian-based resources are preferred.
-All support team members should:
+Auditors are to ensure that individuals nominated as support team members:

-- be able to demonstrate a high level expertise or knowledge in the competencies where the site auditor does not personally possess such expertise or knowledge to the level required - have a thorough knowledge of relevant Australian guidelines and policies - hold qualifications relevant to and supporting the nominated competencies - have at least eight years' relevant experience - be actively working in the field of the nominated competencies - be a current member of professional organisations/associations relevant to the field of the nominated competencies - be able to demonstrate an ongoing commitment to professional training and development.
+- are able to demonstrate a high level expertise or knowledge in the competencies where the site auditor does not personally possess such expertise or knowledge to the level required - have a thorough knowledge of relevant Australian guidelines and policies - hold qualifications relevant to and supporting the nominated competencies - have at least eight years' relevant experience - are actively working in the field of the nominated competencies - are a current member of professional organisations/associations relevant to the field of the nominated competencies - are able to demonstrate an ongoing commitment to professional training and development.

-Detailed curriculum vitae for all support team members, both external and internal, will be required prior to accreditation together with a consent letter from suppliers of external resources.
-At each renewal of accreditation, confirmation of the composition of the support team and their willingness to continue in their role will be required.
+Detailed curriculum vitae for all support team members, both external and internal, must be provided to the EPA with a consent letter from suppliers of external resources.
+Site auditors must notify the EPA within 14 days of any changes in the details of an auditor's support team.
 Auditors must allocate each of their support team to one or more of the specific areas of expertise listed above.

-If an auditor nominates themselves as an expert in one or more of the specific areas of expertise the support team member criteria specified above applies to the site auditor.
+If an auditor nominates themselves as an expert in one or more of the specific areas of expertise, the support team member criteria specified above applies to the site auditor.